-Starting with Dynatrace NAM 2018 release, all licenses (capacity based and component based) will be handled by the eServices licensing platform.
+Starting with the NAM 2018 release, all licenses (capacity-based and component-based) will be handled by the eServices licensing platform.

 The licensing model is based either on the capacity or components.
 For information on which licensing model best fits your deployment needs, contact your client success manager (CSM) or account executive (AE).